tektoncd/pipeline/docs/pipelineruns.md

 `serviceAccountName` field to run your `Pipeline` with the privileges of the specified service account.
-If no `serviceAccountName` field is specified, your resulting `TaskRuns` run using the service account specified in the ConfigMap `configmap-defaults` which if absent will default to [`default` service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server) that is in the [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) of the `TaskRun` resource object.
+If no `serviceAccountName` field is specified, your resulting `TaskRuns` run using the service account specified in the ConfigMap `configmap-defaults` which if absent will default to the [`default` service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server) that is in the [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) of the `TaskRun` resource object.